Vitruvius was a Roman architect active in the first century BCE.

 Life

 Little is known about Vitruvius apart from what he says about himself in his writings.
-His praenomen is unknown, but his cognomen was attested by M. Cetius Faventinus, a late-third or early-fourth century author on architecture.
+His praenomen is unknown, but a cognomen ‘Pollio’ was attested by M. Cetius Faventinus, a late-third or early-fourth century author on architecture.

-It should be noted, though, that Faventinus’ statement is ambiguous, and instead of referring to a “Vitruvius Pollio and other authors,” he could have meant “Vitruvius, Pollio, and other authors” (Vitruvius Pollio aliique auctores)—the Latin is ambiguous.
+It should be noted, though, that Faventinus’ statement is ambiguous in Latin (Vitruvius Pollio aliique auctores), and could be translated as either “Vitruvius Pollio and other authors” or “Vitruvius, Pollio, and other authors.”

 He fought as an artilleryman under Caesar, for which he received a public pension.
-Octavia, sister of emperor Augustus, apparently recommended that he continue receiving a pension, and thus used his spare money to write.
-Conte notes that it is probably not a coincidence that his work on architecture appeared during the time Augustus was engaged in massive public works.
+Octavia, sister of emperor Augustus, recommended that he continue receiving a pension so that he could continue to write.
+Conte notes that it is probably not a coincidence that Vitruvius’ work on architecture appears during the time Augustus was engaged in massive public works.

 Works

-Vitruvius’ only surviving work—and likely his only work—was the De Architectura in ten books.
-He begins, like many others in technical fields, by advocating for a liberal education (of the kind Cicero desired for orators in the De Oratore, or Quintilian in his Institutiones).
+Vitruvius’ only surviving work—and perhaps his only work—is the De Architectura in ten books.
+He begins, like many others in technical fields, by advocating for a liberal education (of the kind Cicero desired for orators in the De Oratore, or Quintilian in his Institutio Oratoria).

-The rest of the book is outlined in a fairly straightforward manners.
+The rest of the book is outlined in a fairly straightforward manner.

-- Book II brushes on the origins of architecture before discussing the types of material;
+- Book II touches upon the origins of architecture before discussing the types of material;

-- books V concern public areas, including baths, markets, harbors, and the theater;
+- Books V concerns public areas, including baths, markets, harbors, and the theater;

-- book IX is a mishmash of math, sundials, and astronomy;
+- Book IX deals with of math, sundials, and astronomy;

 Unfortunately, all the diagrams that accompanied the De Architectura have been lost in the manuscript process.